cocoltre/cocoltre.github.io/index.md

     </p>

     <p>
-      In fact, at each level we aim not only to analyze what factors appear (or not) to contribute the most to a bursty-post, but also to extract different features that appear meaningful to discriminate between a post leading to a burst or not.
+      At each level we aim not only to analyze what factors appear (or not) to contribute the most to a bursty-post, but also to extract different features that appear meaningful to discriminate between a post leading to a burst or not.
     </p>